timlee0119/Car-Cognition-Dashboard/README.md

 # Car Cognition Dashboard
 Visualizes in-car cognition inference results from Azure IoT Hub.
-This project is for the demo in 2019 MLADS(Machine Learning and Data Science Conference)
+This project is for the demo in 2019 Microsoft MLADS(Machine Learning and Data Science Conference)